Home

 Be prepared to pivot based on feedback

-The best MVPs I've seen were the ones where we were clear about what we were trying to learn and built just enough to test those assumptions.
-When you focus on learning, you build better products.
+The best MVPs I've helped build were the ones where we were clear about what we were trying to learn and built just enough to test those assumptions.
+With senior-level technical guidance, you can focus on learning while I handle the technical execution.